 - The Singapore Cable Car – This is a great way to view Singapore from above, especially during sunset!
 The downside is you’ll need to make your way to Mount Faber, which is not really close to any other place in Singapore (but as usual, only a 10 min taxi ride from central Singapore).
 You can also visit Sentosa island if you have the time!
 Buy cable car tickets here.

 - Botanic Gardens – This is a UNESCO heritage garden.
-It’s not very big in relative to… say, the Central Park, but walking across the garden still takes about an hour (because you might get lost).
-The notable features of the garden includes its impressive collection of Orchids and tropical forest trees.
+It’s not very big relative to… say, Central Park, but walking across the garden still takes about an hour (because you might get lost).
+The notable features of the garden include its impressive collection of Orchids and tropical forest trees.

 - Joo Chiat / East Coast – Still hungry for more historical Singapore?
-Definitely make your way to the east coast, where you can find colorful well preserved peranakan houses.
+Definitely make your way to the east coast, where you can find colorful and well-preserved Peranakan houses.
 There is a reason why this area is highly favored by french expats!
 On Joo Chiat Rd, you can expect to see small independent shops and really good Vietnamese food.

 And that’s all I have on the must-do in Singapore within 24 hours.
 If you have a question or two, PLEASE do not hesitate to comment below.
 I am actively answering comments you guys leave, so you’ll get your answer really soon!